 Speech sound disorders related to articulation and phonology are more common in children versus childhood apraxia of speech (AOS) and dysarthria.
 There is a natural development of an individual’s ability to master articulation and reduce phonological patterns (e.g. an individual is able to produce the /b/ sound before the /r/ sound), but individuals with childhood AOS do not master the production of speech sounds following natural developmental patterns.
 Children with just speech sound disorders do not have muscle weakness in their articulators or the inability to control the speech muscles related to speech.

 If you or a loved one has been diagnosed with or suspected to have dysarthria, we hope that this resource was helpful.
 Strategies like communicating in quiet environments, modifying questions to yes/no responses if something is unclear, avoiding filling in words or sentences for the person, and looking at the person when they are speaking, are all positive strategies that can be used when speaking with someone with dysarthria.

-Additionally, feel free to check out the evidenced-based articles and links below that also dive into the treatment and classification of dysarthrias.
+Additionally, feel free to check out the evidence-based articles and links below that also dive into the treatment and classification of dysarthria.

 This is an easy-to-use, one-stop-shop packet for the treatment of speech sound disorders (articulation, phonological, & apraxia).
 Find a goal bank and pages of resources about treatment approaches, speech sound milestones, and more!
 Get it on Teachers Pay Teachers or on our site!